rok/rok.github.io/_posts/2013-04-25-raspberry-pi-based-wireless-motion-triggered-camera.md

 tag: raspberry linux video
 location: Logatec
 ---
-h3.
-The setup
+### The setup

-To start the project I wrote a fresh image of "Raspbian wheezy":http://www.raspberrypi.org/downloads onto a 4GB SD card with "win32diskimager":http://sourceforge.net/projects/win32diskimager/.
+To start the project I wrote a fresh image of [Raspbian wheezy](http://www.raspberrypi.org/downloads) onto a 4GB SD card with [win32diskimager](http://sourceforge.net/projects/win32diskimager/).
-Raspberry was connected to my home router and accessed trought LAN with "putty":http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html.
+Raspberry was connected to my home router and accessed trought LAN with [putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
 I also used Logitech C270 webcam and Edimax EW-7811Un wireless adapter.

 I resized the partition size with raspi-config, using expand_rootfs command: